tcarland/kvm-qemu-ansible/README.md

 manifest.
 It will then configure the static DHCP assignment and a host entry for DNS for all hosts in the manifest.

+The **kvm-mgr** script should *always* be run from the admin host that is running DnsMasq, which is used to statically assign IP's to the VMs.
+`kvm-mgr.sh` will update dnsmasq accordingly with the lease info needed for statically assigning IP's to the new VMs as well as /etc/hosts.

-## Starting VMs
+## Starting VMs - Setting Hostnames

-Once built, the VMs can be starting via the 'start' action:
+Once built, the VMs can be started by via the 'start' action:
 ```
  $ ./bin/kvm-mgr.sh start manifest.json
 ```

 NOTE: The new VM's will all have the same 'centos7' hostname as a result of the